klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 ![](../images/sc-ha-before-register.png)

-## Step 2: Registering and Subscribing to the Bridge Contract <a id="step-2-registering-and-subscribing-the-bridge-contract"></a>
+## Step 2: Registering and Subscribing the Bridge Contract <a id="step-2-registering-and-subscribing-the-bridge-contract"></a>

 As shown in the figure above, only one bridge between EN-01 and SCN-L2-01 has been registered as a bridge contract.

-Connect to the SCN-L2-02 console and run the APIs for bridge registration, bridge subscription, and token registration, which were created while deploying the Bridge Contract with EN-01 and SCN-L2-01 in step 2 of the previous section([link](./value-transfer.md)).
+Connect to the SCN-L2-02 console and run the APIs for bridge registration, bridge subscription, and token registration.
+The bridge and token contract were created while deploying the bridge contract with EN-01 and SCN-L2-01 in step 2 of [Cross-Chain Value Transfer](./value-transfer.md).

 ```
 $ kscn attach --datadir ~/data